Difference Between Layer 2 Switch and Layer 3 Switch

 Layer 2 Switch vs Layer 3 Switch

-Layer 2 switch uses the MAC address and is used to manage the traffic network very efficiently.
-The main purpose of this switch is switching the data.
+Layer 2 switch uses the MAC address to manage the traffic network efficiently.
+The main purpose of this switch is to switch the data.

 Comparison Table